 Having a dedicated space will allow for regular visits from your in-house team, external specialists, and assistance from the data center’s on-site personnel known as “smart hands.”
 There is still a significant time investment required for setting up your cloud, including acquiring hardware, setting up racks, deploying, and configuring your cloud environment.

-For a clearer understanding of the migration choices from Google Cloud Platform (GCP) to on-premise or alternative cloud solutions, let’s examine this table created by Todd Robinson, the President of OpenMetal.
+For a clearer understanding of the migration choices from Google Cloud Platform (GCP) to on-premises or alternative cloud solutions, let’s examine this table created by Todd Robinson, the President of OpenMetal.
 This table serves as a helpful resource to help organizations understand the various modern options available for deploying your cloud infrastructure, startup time, cost, and risks associated with each model.

 For a more detailed coverage, see our blog on Cloud Deployment Models

-Prepare Your On-Premise Cloud
+Prepare Your On-Premises Cloud

 1. For both on-premises and colocation you will need to buy or leases your own servers.

 2. Once you receive your servers, you will need to rack them in your data center and set up the necessary networking for IPMI and configure the “front LAN” and “back LAN”.
-You should opt for a limited number of switches with well-designed VLANs to minimize costs, unless the scale of your on-premise infrastructure justifies additional expenses.
+You should opt for a limited number of switches with well-designed VLANs to minimize costs, unless the scale of your on-premises infrastructure justifies additional expenses.

 3. Next you will need to automate your hardware management with things like IPMI, PXE booting, or OpenStack Ironic, or manually configure hardware that is not suitable for automation.